What is the Mission?

 The Redwoods Rising collaborative is a chance to support the tallest forest on Earth in this remarkable UNESCO World Heritage Site, together achieving more than any one group could alone, while providing renewed habitat for threatened and endangered species and improving visitor experiences.
 Redwoods Rising is also setting the biggest acreage goals for collaborative redwood restoration.

 Currently, the greatest obstacles to doing work at this scale are a lack of agency staff capacity (related to budget, not talent) and project funding.
 Save the Redwoods League is perfectly positioned to significantly alleviate these obstacles that would not go away otherwise.
 The landscape will not be restored at anywhere near the level it needs without this collaborative work to help it along, and without action, these environmental problems will likely worsen.

-What does Redwoods Rising do?
-Through our collaborative work, Redwoods Rising will encourage the growth and development of healthier, vibrant redwood forests reminiscent of the old-growth that once blanketed this region.
-The aim of Redwoods Rising is to re-connect existing old-growth redwood stands with once-forested lands that were heavily impacted over the past 150 years.
+By combining our resources and expertise, Redwoods Rising is promoting the development of healthier, more vibrant redwood forests reminiscent of the old-growth that once blanketed this region.
+Our aim is to re-connect existing old-growth redwood stands in RNSP and restore old-growth forest characteristics to previously logged areas that have been heavily impacted over the past 150 years.

 2. Enhance restoration capacity for larger and more frequent projects

 4. Build and expand the support for restoring, protecting, and stewarding redwood ecosystems

 Why is Redwoods Rising necessary?

 Through Redwoods Rising we are integrating restoration disciplines and practices to improve old-growth redwood ecosystems.
 By joining forces we can better support the tallest forests on Earth while restoring and renewing habitat for threatened and endangered species and improving the experience of those who visit these forests.